vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/026/04_evA_tamAhuruta.md

 Pāda b opens with ékaḥ ‘one, single’ and c ends with pūrvī́ḥ ‘many’, a contrast that appears to be hightlighted.

 The verb saścata in d is morphologically ambiguous.
-My publ. tr. follows Geldner in rendering it as a modal (Geldner “… sollen … zufallen,” SWJ “will be companions”).
+My published translation follows Geldner in rendering it as a modal (Geldner “… sollen … zufallen,” SWJ “will be companions”).

 Geldner does not, however, comment on the form.
 Grassmann identifies it as a 3rd pl. to an athematic redupl. stem saśc-; since this stem precedes and is distinct from his “schwaches Perf. saśc-,” he must consider it a redupl. pres., as Whitney and Macdonell (VGS) do; Hoffmann (Injunc.
 260) likewise calls our form an injunctive.